The Ultimate Travel Guide to Japan: Currency Tips & Must-Know Insights

 • Best for seasonal experiences like cherry blossoms, skiing, or festivals.

-• Great for travelers who want an immersive adventure.
+• Great for travellers who want an immersive adventure.

 Estimated Costs Per Day in Japan (Based on Travel Style)